thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 ## What's the Feature Branch Workflow?

-In the first quarter this course, you employed a Centralized Workflow to develop nearly all of your projects.
-A **Centralized Workflow** uses a central `origin` repository with a single `master` branch to serve as the hub for all changes to a project.
+In the first quarter this course, you employed a Centralized Workflow to manage the Git commits for all your projects.
+In Git, a **Centralized Workflow** uses a central `origin` repository with a single `master` branch to serve as the hub for all changes to a project.
 In Git speak, this is simply referred to as the `origin/master` branch.

 Most of your projects started off with at least one commit, made by your instructors, in the `origin/master` branch.